rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 **Note**: [General Purpose Cloud Servers](/how-to/new-features-in-general-purpose-and-work-optimized-cloud-servers) have specific virtual CPU allocations, as detailed on the [Cloud Servers pricing page](http://www.rackspace.com/cloud/servers/pricing/).
-The following information on CPU scheduling applies only to standard (for example, not General Purpose) Cloud Servers.
+The following information on CPU scheduling applies to standard Cloud Servers only.

 For Windows images, each Cloud Server is assigned a number of virtual cores based on the size of the Cloud Server.
 The Standard 1 GB Cloud